Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Background

-• Anaemia and iron deficiency may be seen prior to paediatric surgery and are risk factors for adverse clinical outcomes and red cell transfusion
+• Anaemia and iron deficiency may be seen prior to paediatric surgery and are risk factors for adverse clinical outcomes and red blood cell (RBC) transfusion

-• It is good clinical practice to identify and treat pre-operative anaemia prior to elective surgery associated with significant blood loss, with the aim of reducing a patient’s risk of needing a red cell transfusion
+• Identify and treat pre-operative anaemia prior to elective surgery associated with significant blood loss, with the aim of reducing a child’s risk of needing RBC transfusion

-Three Pillars of PBM applied to the surgical patient
+Three pillars of PBM applied to the surgical setting

-• Optimise a patient’s red cell volume and red cell mass
+• Optimise a child’s red cell volume and red cell mass

 • Identify and treat iron deficiency with or without anaemia prior to surgery